ucb-bar/gemmini/README.md

 **Format:** `mvin rs1, rs2`
 - `rs1` = virtual DRAM address (byte addressed) to load into scratchpad
 - `rs2` = local scratchpad address (systolic array single-axis addressed; i.e. `tileColumns x meshColumns x dataBytes` bytes of data are captured in 1 address)
-    - the highest bits of `rs2` determine the bank number and the lowests bits determine the entry in the scratchpad
+    - the highest bits of `rs2` determine the bank number and the lowest bits determine the entry in the scratchpad
 - `funct` = 2

 **Action:** Scratchpad[rs2] <= DRAM[Translate[rs1]]
-- Loads a fixed amount of data (`tileColumns x meshColumns x dataBytes` bytes) into the scratchpad
+- Loads a fixed amount of data (`tileColumns x meshColumns x tileRows x meshRows x dataBytes` bytes) into the scratchpad
 - Load is sequential from the rs1/rs2 base addresses.
-Any stride or skip operation is implemented in software

-**Commit Behavior:** This instruction is synchronous and will stall Rocket's pipeline until all the DRAM data is resident in the scratchpad
+Stride must be set by the `config_mvin` command

 ### `mvout` Move Data from Scratchpad to L2/DRAM
 **Format:** `mvout rs1, rs2`